Ruaviel/Ruaviel/README.md

 - Human dignity over growth metrics

 Ruaviel is not a fintech product.
 It is a structural humanitarian system designed to restore belonging and provide a protected path toward home.

+## DAO Logic Overview

+Ruaviel’s DAO is designed to protect the sanctuary’s tone, enforce non negotiable principles, and ensure that no future builder can introduce predatory or extractive logic.
+Its purpose is stewardship, not control.

+### Core Governance Principles
+- **Covenant over consensus:** The DAO enforces guardrails, not popularity contests.
+- **Protection over optimization:** Decisions must preserve mercy, stability, and transparency.
+- **No financial governance power:** Wealth cannot influence outcomes or override sanctuary rules.
+- **Hidden steward posture:** No individual may elevate themselves through governance roles.

+### Functional Responsibilities
+- Maintain and enforce non negotiable principles
+- Approve or reject proposed technical changes
+- Protect the lease to own pathway from distortion
+- Ensure humanitarian flows remain transparent and non extractive
+- Preserve the sanctuary tone across all future phases

+Ruaviel’s DAO is not designed for speculation or tokenized influence.
+It is a structural safeguard that ensures the architecture remains a sanctuary for generations.